What Does USDA Certified Horizon Organic Milk ACTUALLY Mean + Oatmeal Chocolate Chip Cookies

 Instructions

-- In a large mixing bowl beat Horizon Organic Butter, brown sugar and white sugar until light and fluffy, about 2-3 minutes.
+- In a large mixing bowl beat butter, brown sugar and white sugar until light and fluffy, about 2-3 minutes.

-- Add in Horizon Organic Eggs and vanilla, beat until incorporated.
+- Add in eggs and vanilla, beat until incorporated.

 - In a separate bowl combine flour, baking soda, cinnamon and salt.
 Add to wet mixture and mix until just combined, do not over mix.
 Stir in oats and chocolate chips until just combined.
 Refrigerate dough for 1-2 hours.